-This mixed citrus marmalade recipe, made with oranges, mandarins, and limes, is a simple fruit jam but tastes complex as heck.
+This mixed citrus marmalade recipe, made with oranges, mandarins, and limes, is essentially a lovely fruit jam that’s simple to make and tastes complex as heck.

 Mixed citrus marmalade tends to divvy the world into a couple camps—those who simply must have it with their morning toast and those who think they can live without it.
-Before you count yourself among the second camp, do yourself a favor and try this mixed citrus marmalade with orange and mandarin and lime.
-It’s unlike any fruit preserves you’ll ever find in a store.
-Guaranteed.–Angie Zoobkoff
+Before you count yourself among the second camp, do yourself a kindness and try this mixed citrus marmalade with orange and mandarin and lime.
+It’s unlike any fruit preserves you’ll ever find in a store and is essentially citrus on a spoon.
+Simple to make at home.
+Complex as heck in taste.
+Originally published December 3, 2016.–Angie Zoobkoff

 - Quick Glance